 Q: What are resistance bands good for?

-A: Above we outlined just some of the numerous benefits that can be enjoyed by working out with resistance bands.
-Those benefits include increased strength (very important for older folks), enhanced mobility (just as important as strength for the not so young) and reduced likelihood of injury (crucial to a happy, healthy old age).
+A: Above, we outlined just some of the numerous benefits that can be enjoyed by working out with resistance bands.
+Those benefits include increased strength (essential for older folks), enhanced mobility (just as important as strength for the not so young), and reduced likelihood of injury (crucial to a happy, healthy old age).
 Those, and all the secondary benefits they spawn, should be more than enough to justify buying some resistance bands.
 They’re also inexpensive for those on a budget.

 Q: Can seniors gain muscle using resistance bands?

 A: Yes, seniors can gain muscle using resistance bands.
 Sometimes quite a bit.
-As we have seen the belief that physically wasting away is the fate of all those in their 60, 70s and 80s has been revealed to be a complete myth.
+As we have seen, the belief that physically wasting away is the fate of all those in their 60, 70s, and 80s is a myth.
 Older individuals benefit just as much from resistance training as people in their 20s.
-Perhaps more when you consider the extent of the impact it can make on an older person’s quality of life.
-There are myriad senior weight lifting classes being run by health clubs these days.
+Perhaps more when you consider the impact it can make on an older person’s quality of life.
+Lots of senior weight lifting classes are being run by health clubs these days.
 There are also numerous websites that provide instruction on how to work out with resistance bands (7).
 In addition, there are a ton of online videos that will introduce you to effective techniques for working out with resistance bands.